Trafficking Risk in Sub-Saharan African Supply Chains

 LEVEL OF NATIONAL ECONOMIC DEVELOPMENT

-Congo is scored in the medium human development category, according the UN Human Development Index, with a rank of 135 out of 188 (with 188 being the “least developed.”).
-Congo’s score of .592 is lower than its northern neighbor Gabon, but higher than its southern and northeastern neighbors, the DRC and CAR.[48]
+The Republic of the Congo is scored in the medium human development category, according the UN Human Development Index (HDI), with a rank of 153 out of 190 (with 190 being the “least developed”).
+The country’s score of .571 is lower than its northern neighbor Gabon, but higher than its southern and northeastern neighbors, the Democratic Republic of the Congo and CAR.[67]

 LEVEL AND EXTENT OF POVERTY

-Congo has a relatively high level of poverty with 43 percent of the population reported as living in “multidimensional poverty” by the UN.[49]
-When adjusted for inequality, Congo’s HDI score falls to a.446, a loss of 15 percent.[50]
-Congo’s gross national income (GNI) per capita was USD 6,320 in 2015.
-This is a large improvement from 2010, when the GNI per capita was USD 4,120.[51]
+The Republic of the Congo has a relatively high level of poverty with 24.3 percent of the population reported as living in “multidimensional poverty” by the United Nations in 2022.
+[68] When adjusted for inequality, the Republic of the Congo’s HDI score falls from 0.571 to 0.432, a loss of 24.3 percent.
+[69] The Republic of the Congo’s gross national income (GNI) per capita was USD 2,889 in 2021.
+This is a significant decrease from 2015, when the GNI per capita was USD 5,080.
+[70]

 DEGREE OF GENDER INEQUALITY

-The UNDP scores Congo relatively low on the Gender Inequality Index at .592 in 2015, with the most equal score being .040 and the least equal score being .767.[52]
+The UNDP scores the Republic of the Congo relatively low on the Gender Inequality Index at .564 in 2021, with the “most equal” score being .013 and the “least equal” score being .820.
+[71]

-Gender equality is protected by the Congolese constitution in the law.
+Gender equality is protected by the Congolese constitution.
 The law also stipulates that women should receive equal pay for equal work.
-Despite this, women were underrepresented in the formal sector and had little access to formal employment benefits.
+Despite this, women were underrepresented in the formal sector and have little access to formal employment benefits.[72]
 No laws limit women’s participation in the political process but sexual harassment is reported to discourage women’s participation in political activities.
-The U.N. reported that rape is illegal but the law is not well enforced.
-The OECD Social Institutions and Gender Index reported that there are no specific legislations prohibiting domestic violence.[53]
-Women are also reported to experience economic discrimination with respect to employment, credit, equal pay, and owning a business.[54]
+The U.N. reports that rape is illegal, but the law is not well enforced.[73]
+The OECD Social Institutions and Gender Index reports that there are no specific legislation prohibiting domestic violence.[74]
+Women are also reported to experience economic discrimination with respect to employment, credit, equal pay, and owning a business.[75]

-Women have access to land ownership through matrilineal or patrilineal filiations, marriage, and rent or purchase.
-The Congolese government reported in 2002 that only 25 percent of women own agricultural land, and usually smallholdings.[55]
-In practice, women lose rights to land in divorce cases.[56]
+Women have access to land ownership through matrilineal or patrilineal filiations, marriage, and rent or purchase agreements.
+The World Bank reported in 2012 that only 7.7 percent of women owned land.[76]
+There have been no reliable reports on land ownership by gender since.
+While they have the same legal rights to own land as men, women still face discrimination in land rights and assets.
+In practice, in 2023 it was reported that women lose rights to land in divorce cases.
+[77]

 LANDLESSNESS AND DISPOSSESSION

-After the 2015 elections, government-led violence drove 17,000 people to leave their homes in southern regions.
-During the same month, thousands were displaced in the Pool region of the country due to government-led airstrikes.
-13,000 people remain internally displaced in the Congo.[57]
-According to the U.S. Department of State, indigenous people are often forced to live in substandard housing on the perimeters of villages.
-Logging activity has displaced forest dwelling indigenous communities.
-The Congolese government implemented a law to respect the land rights of indigenous peoples, but reportedly did not enforce this law.[58]
+According to the U.S. Department of State, Indigenous people are often forced to live in substandard housing on the perimeters of villages or are isolated from communities altogether.
+[82] Logging activity has displaced forest dwelling Indigenous communities.
+The Congolese government implemented a law to respect the land rights of Indigenous peoples, but reportedly did not enforce this law.[83]

 ENVIRONMENTAL FACTORS